Skip to Main Content

 Impact of Licensing on SUNY Cortland

-1) SUNY Cortland purchases at a library rate through Gobi and are limited to the publishers who collaborate with Gobi.
+1) SUNY Cortland purchases at a library rate through Gobi and is limited to the publishers who collaborate with Gobi.
 We have contracts with EBSCOhost and ProQuest Ebook Central.
 SUNY Cortland purchases e-books allowing multiple users to read them at once (known as concurrent user licensing).
 While it's convenient for students to gain access, this also increases cost.

 3) As a SUNY member we have access to some e-book titles not in our collection by placing an interlibrary loan request.
 However, due to "fair use" policies and publisher guidelines (see Proquest's policies), users may only request chapters.